albertllousas/kotlin-sql-libs-comparison/readme.md

     .orderBy(TODO_LIST.CREATED.desc())
 ```
 The Jooq API is extremely powerful, with a lot of methods available to do complex queries, take a look on [their docs](https://www.jooq.org/doc/3.12/manual/sql-building/).

+*Note*:Since Jooq is built in java, we can use it, but we can not use all the power of kotlin on it, like named params.

 ### Mapping back results: Type safety